hasanmoudud/geocompr/main.md

 #>NWBIR79: Real (24.15)
 ```

-This is of course a very simple example.
+This is of course a very simple example, and we could have achieved the same using `rgdal::ogrInfo()`.
-Still, it shows how we can use GDAL via the command-line from within R, and nothing stops you from using much more advanced GDAL/OGR utilities.
+Still, it shows how we can use GDAL via the command-line from within R indepedently of other packages, and nothing stops us from using more advanced and/or not already implemented GDAL/OGR utilities in R.
+Note also that the **RSAGA** package uses the command line interface to use SAGA geoalgorithms from within R (see section \@ref(rsaga)).
+TauDEM (http://hydrology.usu.edu/taudem/taudem5/index.html) and the Orfeo Toolbox (https://www.orfeo-toolbox.org/) are further examples for offering a command line interface.
+At the time of writing it appears that there is only a developer version of an R/TauDEM interface on R-Forge (https://r-forge.r-project.org/R/?group_id=956)).
+In any case, you now have the tools to build an interface yourself.

-Note that **sf** automatically brings most of the power of GDAL, GEOS and proj.4 to R.
+Please keep in mind that the **sf** package already brings most of the power provided by GDAL, GEOS and proj.4 to R.
 Instead of using the command-line interface to access the functionality of these external dependencies, **sf** uses an **Rcpp** interface.
 This is an even better approach since it circumvents the command-line and allows a direct access to  GDAL/GEOS/Proj.4 all of which are written in either C++ or C.

-GDAL also supports SQL queries.
-But like R, GDAL is not a (spatial) database management system.
-However, one can easily access, modify and create data stored in databases from within R (see next subsection).

-### PostgreSQL/PostGIS as an example for a spatial database
+### Spatial database API - PostgreSQL/PostGIS {#postgis}

-The most important open source spatial database is probably the combination of PostgreSQL with its spatial extension PostGIS [@obe_postgis_2015].^[SQlLite and its spatial extension SpatiaLite are certainly also important but implicitly we have already presented this approach since GRASS is using SQLite in the background.]
+The most important open source spatial database is probably the combination of PostgreSQL with its spatial extension PostGIS [@obe_postgis_2015].^[SQlLite/SpatiaLite are certainly also important but implicitly we have already presented this approach since GRASS is using SQLite in the background.]
 PostgreSQL/PostGIS is a relational spatial database management system supporting multi-user access and topology.
-Spatial databases allow to store spatial and non-spatial data in a structured way (as opposed to loose collections of data somewhere stored on disk) and to relate tables (entities) to each other via unique identifiers (primary and foreign keys) and space (think for instance of a spatial join).
+Spatial databases allow to store spatial and non-spatial data in a structured way (as opposed to loose collections of data somewhere stored on disk) and to relate tables (entities) to each other explicitly via unique identifiers (primary and foreign keys) and implicitly via space (think for instance of a spatial join).
 Databases are especially useful if your data becomes big which tends to be the case quite quickly with geographic data.

 From within R, you can easily query the data you need for a specific analysis.
 Hence, it is not necessary to attach several gigabyte of geographic data to R's global environment which most likely would crash your session.
 Instead you query the data you need.
-To give you an idea how to work with R and PostGIS in tandem, we present SQL queries from "1.4 Hello real word" of the book **PostGIS in action** [@obe_postgis_2015].
+To give you an idea how to work with R and PostGIS in tandem, we present SQL queries from "1.4 Hello real word" of the book **PostGIS in Action, Second Edition** published with Manning [@obe_postgis_2015].^[We are thankful to Manning Publications and Regina Obe as well as Leo Hsu for giving us permission to reproduce their example here.]

-The subsequent code requires a working internet connection since we are accessing a PostgreSQL database with a PostGIS extension which is living in the [QGIS Cloud](https://qgiscloud.com/).^[QGIS Cloud lets you store geographic data and maps in the cloud.
+The subsequent code requires a working internet connection since we are accessing a PostgreSQL/PostGIS database which is living in the [QGIS Cloud](https://qgiscloud.com/).^[QGIS Cloud lets you store geographic data and maps in the cloud.
 In the background it uses QGIS Server and PostgreSQL/PostGIS.
 This way, the reader can follow the PostGIS example without the need to have PostgreSQL/PostGIS installed on a local machine.
 We are thankful to the QGIS Cloud team for hosting our PostGIS example.]